Many actions in the GoodData platform require (or result in) a generated token.

 Typically, a GoodData token is a hashed value that provides a unique reference within Your GoodData Domain to:

 - An object, for example, a project,

 - An action, for example, a SQL query that performs a specific change in the platform.

-This article attempts to provide basic information on the different types of GoodData tokens.
+This article provides basic information on the different types of GoodData tokens.

-When you are performing technical references to a project in the GoodData platform, you typically refer to the project using a token of one of the following types.
+When you perform technical references to a project in the GoodData platform, you typically refer to the project using a token of one of the following types.

 Project Authorization tokens